Homework

 Drama

-At KS4 Drama, students will be set homework once a week linking to modules covered in lesson.
-Homework can be a range of activities such as extra rehearsal time, line learning, costume design or past exam questions.
+In Years 9-11, students will be set homework once a week.
+Homework tasks will vary depending on what students are currently doing in lesson.
+Drama homework can be a range of activities such as rehearsals, line learning, answering exam questions or costume/lighting/sound or set design.
 Students will be given the resources needed to support their homework in lesson time.

 English

-In KS3 English, students are set two homework tasks per week.
-In Year 7, Year 8 and Year 9, one homework will be a reading task where they will be required to complete at least two lessons on Reading Plus.
-The second homework could be a quiz, spellings, research, Century tasks or other activities to help students consolidate what they have been learning in lessons.
-In Year 9, this may also include reading activities such as pre-reading materials for lessons and completing comprehension tasks.
+In Years 7 - 9, students are set two homework tasks per week.
+One homework will be a reading task where they will be required to complete at least two lessons on Reading Plus.
+The second homework could be a quiz, spelling test, creating flashcards or mind maps or other activities to help students revise and prepare for upcoming assessments.
+Students will have knowledge organisers provided to support them in their revision.

-At KS4, students will be set two homework tasks per week for English, the aim of which is to consolidate what they have learned in their lessons.
+In Years 10 and 11, students will be set two homework tasks per week, the aim of which is to consolidate what they have learned in their lessons.
 One of these tasks will be to complete at least two lessons on Reading Plus.
-Other homework tasks will include activities such as online quizzes, spelling tests, pre-reading materials for upcoming lessons and Century tasks.
-Students may also be referred to videos on YouTube to support their revision of the GCSE content, as well as websites such as GCSEPod and BBC Bitesize.
+Other homework tasks will include activities such as online quizzes, spelling tests, pre-reading materials for upcoming lessons and revision tasks such as making flashcards or mind maps.
+Students may also be referred to videos on YouTube to support their revision of the GCSE content, as well as websites such as BBC Bitesize.
 In the run up to the GCSE exams, students may be provided with additional exam papers to use as part of their revision.
+Students will have knowledge organisers provided to support them in their revision.

 Geography

-In Geography at KS3, students will complete one piece of homework every two weeks.
-This will be in a variety of formats including quizzes based around current topics or learning key terminology.
-Most homework will be done online as students generally keep books in school other than revision for assessments.
+In Years 7 and 8, students will complete homework in order to prepare for assessments.
+This will be in a variety of formats including Seneca quizzes based around current topics, learning key terminology and using knowledge organisers.
+Most homework will be done online/on worksheets as students generally keep books in school other than revision for assessments.
 Students will be directed towards websites and have knowledge organisers provided that can support all of the above tasks.

-In Geography at KS4, students will be expected to complete one piece of homework every week.
+In Years 9 -11, students will be expected to complete one piece of homework every week.
 This will be directly related to the topic they are working on.
 It will usually consist of reading around the current topic in preparation for upcoming lessons, practising exam questions and reviewing work.
-Students are expected to ensure their GCSEPod logins are kept up to date to support with this and will be directed towards websites and have knowledge organisers provided that can support all of the above tasks.
+Students are expected to ensure their Seneca logins are kept up to date to support with this and will be directed towards websites and have knowledge organisers provided that can support all of the above tasks.

 Hair & Beauty